-Some ways that OT's complete this include:
+Some ways that OTs complete this (but not limited to) include:

 The OT team is based at MTHCS Ouyen and visits residential aged care facilities in Ouyen and Sea Lake.